johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-22-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 ## 3. Our background service

-Finally, we need a background service to bring together our queue and our `ChunkerService`.
-This is a standard ASP.NET Core hosted service.
+Finally, we need a background service to bring together our `DocumentProcessorQueue` and our `ChunkerService`.
+This is a standard ASP.NET hosted service.
 It will look like this:

 ```cs
 using Azure.Storage.Blobs;